slarmoo/.github/profile/javascript/string/string.md

 ## Unicode support

-JavaScript supports Unicode by defining a string as a 16-bit unsigned integer that represents UTF-16 strings.
+JavaScript supports Unicode by defining a string as a sequence of 16-bit unsigned integers that represent UTF-16-encoded characters.
 Unicode support allows JavaScript to represent most languages spoken on the planet.
 This includes those that are read from right to left.

 > حجر
 >